-There is evidence from case reports, human studies, and animal studies associating gabapentin with serious, life threatening, or fatal respiratory depression when co-administrated with central pervous system (CNS) depressants including opioids, or in the setting of underlying respiratory impairment.
+There is evidence from case reports, human studies, and animal studies associating gabapentin with serious, life threatening, or fatal respiratory depression when co-administrated with central nervous system (CNS) depressants, including opioids, or in the setting of underlying respiratory impairment.
 When the decision is made to co-prescribe gabapentin with another CNS depressant, particularly an opioid, or to prescribe gabapentin to patients with underlying respiratory impairment, monitor patients for symptoms of respiratory depression and sedation, and consider initiating gabapentin at a low dose.
-The management of respiratory depression may include close observation, supportive measures, and reduction or withdrawal of CNS depressants (including gabapentin).
+The management of respiratory depression may impairing and reduction or withdrawal of CNS depressants (including gabapentin ment of respiratory depression may include close observation, suppo adenocarcinomas was identified in male, but not female, rats.
+The clinical significance of this finding is unknown.
+In clinical trials of gabapentin therapy in epilepsy comprising 2,085 patient-years of exposure in patients over 12 years $\frac{1}{2}$ of age, new tumors were reported in 10 patients, and pre-existing tumors worsened in 11 patients, during or within 2 or age, new tunior were reported in To petents, and prevastang uniors worsened in 11 patients, during were years after discontinuing the drug.
+However, no similar patient population untraeted with gabapentin was available to provide background tumor incidence and recurrence information for comparison.
+Therefore, the effect of gabapentin therapy on the incidence of new tumors in humans or on the worsening or recurrence of previously diagnosed tumors is